-Conservators have begun a special project focused on the preservation of a group of ancient musical instruments known as auloi.
+In 2013, conservators launched a special project focusing on the preservation of a group of ancient musical instruments known as auloi.
 The instruments were excavated in northern Sudan in 1921 and have never been treated.
-Expected to last multiple years, the project is a collaborative effort between conservators and curators from the Musical Instruments and Art of the Ancient World departments, and scholars from other institutions.
-Please check back often to see progress updates posted below.
+Expected to last multiple years, the project is a collaborative effort between conservators and conservation scientists, curators from the Musical Instruments and Art of the Ancient World departments, and scholars from other institutions.
+Please check back regularly to see progress updates posted below.

 An assortment of the best preserved elements, showing possible locations of key features.
 This arrangement does not represent any actual pipe.